7" x 10" trim size

 Academic Textbooks

-7" × 10" is the US academic textbook standard.
-Students recognise this proportion immediately and associate it with authoritative educational content.
+7" x 10" is the US academic textbook standard.
+Pearson, McGraw Hill, Wiley, and Cengage all default to this trim.
+Students recognise the proportions immediately and associate them with authoritative educational content.

 Professional References

-Medical references, legal guides, engineering handbooks, and technical manuals all use this format for its generous page area and structural durability.
+Medical references (Harrison's Principles of Internal Medicine), legal guides, engineering handbooks, and technical manuals all use this format for its generous page area and structural durability.

-LSAT prep, SAT workbooks, professional certification guides — the study guide category is dominated by 7" × 10" because it provides enough room for questions, diagrams, and answer explanations side by side.
+LSAT prep, SAT workbooks, CPA review materials, USMLE Step 1 guides - the professional certification study guide category is dominated by 7" x 10" because it provides room for questions, diagrams, and answer explanations side by side.

 Illustrated Non-Fiction

-Science communicators, historians with archival photographs, and educators with diagrams find this format handles visual content better than any smaller size.
+Science communicators (Brian Greene-style popular science), historians with archival photographs, and educators with diagrams find this format handles visual content better than any size smaller than 8" x 10".

 Spine width reference